K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires the contents of environment variables used during staging.
+  Retrieve the contents of environment variables used during staging.
   ```